rohitkshirsagar19/multi-disease-predictor/README.md

 ## 🤝 Contributors

-Thanks to these amazing people for making EduLite OS possible:
+Thanks to these amazing people :